 Use the JDBC Component Schema screen to verify or specify details about the database schemas.

 Verify that the values populated on the JDBC Component Schema screen are correct for all schemas.
 If you selected RCU Data on the previous screen, the schema table should already be populated appropriately.

 For high availability environments, see the following sections in High Availability Guide for additional information on configuring data sources for Oracle RAC databases:

-See JDBC Component Schema in Creating WebLogic Domains Using the Configuration Wizard for more details about this screen.
+For more information about this screen, see JDBC Component Schema in Creating WebLogic Domains Using the Configuration Wizard.

 Use the JDBC Component Schema Test screen to test the data source connections.

 A green check mark in the Status column indicates a successful test.
 If you encounter any issues, see the error message in the Connection Result Log section of the screen, fix the problem, then try to test the connection again.